Teachers plan to demonstrate at Wednesday's school board meeting; fearing for their safety in school

 Some teachers find themselves not knowing what to do when a fight breaks out, especially if a kid is getting beaten badly.

-"You are really technically not supposed to break up the fight, but if you see this child getting plummeled, you might feel inclined too."
+"You are really technically not supposed to break up the fight, but if you see this child getting pummeled, you might feel inclined too."

 Johnson says the best way to make sure schools are safer is more funding to increase security.
 But not just on the perimeter of the school.